stefb965/microsoft-graph-docs/api-reference/v1.0/resources/group_overview.md

 - Planner
 - Intune device management

-Other resources that are created but not accessible through the API include:
+Other resources that are created but can't be accessed via APIs include:

 - Dynamics CRM
 - Microsoft Social Engagement
 - Microsoft Stream
 - Microsoft StaffHub

-### Example of Office 365 group in Outlook
+### Example of an Office 365 group in Outlook
 ```http

 {